vladiere/library-cpc-system/README.md

-# CPC Library (cpc-library)
+# CPC Library (cpclibrary-frontend)

-CPC Library for ease use and faster booking from the library
+The cpc library is a system for student and faculty staffs of the CPC

 ## Install the dependencies
 ```bash